cmu-sei/usersim/docs/developer-guide.md

 ## Non-Python Dependencies

-Generally, non-Python binary dependencies should already be packaged with the source tree.
-An exception of note is a Visual C++ redistributable.
-On Windows, you may need to install a version of the VC++ redistributable in order to get Python to work.
+You must also get the `geckodriver` for Firefox from <https://github.com/mozilla/geckodriver/releases>.
+If you are targeting an older version of Firefox, you may need an older version of the driver, as well as to get a corresponding version of the `selenium` library.
+The `geckodriver` binaries will need to be put in the `geckodriver/` directory (see `geckodriver/README.md` for naming).

+On Windows, Python 3.5 requires the Visual Studio 2015 runtime or newer.
+As a developer, the Python 3.5 installer for Windows should also install this on your development system.
+However, any system to which you distribute a bundled version of the UserSim may raise a missing DLL error, and this is probably the source of the problem.

 # Code Style